kevgo/tricorder/README.md

 # Tricorder

-Tricorder maximizes the utility of code quality tooling for software development.
-It downloads and runs all applicable linters and formatters.
-It provides specific support
-for typical phases of the software development lifecycle.
+Tricorder is an essential tool for AI and manual engineering.
-It aggressively optimizes for getting results as quickly as possible.
+It downloads and runs all applicable type checkers, linters, and formatters, optimized for getting results as quickly as possible.

 ## Demo